wwarriner/uabrc.github.io/docs/data_management/lts/lts_faq.md

 Access keys are like a username, and secret keys are like a password, please treat them accordingly.
 You will get separate sets of keys for each allocation you manage or are responsible for.

-## Can I Share My Account Access Keys With Other People?
+## Can I Share My Allocation Access Keys With Other People?

 You should never share access keys with anyone.
 These should be treated similarly to your BlazerID and password.
-Sharing keys creates a point of vulnerability and if they fall into a nefarious actor's hands, all buckets that account owns and the data in them can be deleted.
+Sharing keys creates a point of vulnerability and if they fall into a nefarious actor's hands, all buckets that allocation owns and the data in them can be deleted.

-In some cases, you may not be actively managing data in a bucket even though you own the account which owns a shared bucket.
+In some cases, you may not be actively managing data in a bucket even though you own the allocation which owns a shared bucket.
 Instead of sharing keys with a data steward, instead that steward should be given admin-esque permissions on the required bucket via a policy file.

-## How Should I Organize My LTS Shared Account?
+## How Should I Organize My LTS Shared Allocation?

 This is ultimately up to the bucket owner, but there are a couple of single-bucket solutions depending on your specific use-case for LTS: